Community service: Background of critical service learning

-Court ordered service
+Court-ordered service

 People convicted of a crime may be required to perform community service or to work for agencies in the sentencing jurisdiction either entirely or partially as a substitution of other judicial remedies and sanctions, such as incarceration or fines.
 For instance, a fine may be reduced in exchange for a prescribed number of hours of community service.
 The court may allow the defendant to choose their community service, which must then be documented by "credible agencies", such as non-profit organizations, or may mandate a specific service.

 Sometimes the sentencing is specifically targeted to the defendant's crime, for example, a litterer may have to clean a park or roadside, or a drunk driver might appear before school groups to explain why drunk driving is a crime.
 Also, a sentence allowing for a broader choice may prohibit certain services that the offender would reasonably be expected to perform anyway.

-Corporate social responsibility

-Some employers involve their staff in some kind of community service programming, such as with the United Way of America.
-This may be completely voluntary or a condition of employment, or anything in between.